jefflehmer/ReusableOAuthLibrary/README.md

         using OAuth_Library;
         config.EnableCors("*", "*", "*");

+Note: If you started with an “Empty” AspNet project you may need to add the following nuget packages.
+There are a lot you won’t have to worry about because they were moved to the OAuth_Library.
+1. Microsoft.AspNet.WebApi.Client
+2. Microsoft.AspNet.WebApi.Core
+3. Microsoft.AspNet.WebApi.WebHost
+4. Microsoft.Owin.Host.SystemWeb !!!
+REMEMBER THIS ONE!
+If your resource server works locally but not deployed to the server it could be because you aren't including this.
+It will work locally because the VS project includes it but VS will not "Publish" it to the server.
+5. Microsoft.Owin (may not be necessary for your project)
+6. Owin (may not be necessary for your project)

 Using the Authorization Attributes to enforce security:

 1. There are two possible security attributes you can now use before either your ApiController declaration or the separate api methods.